richy330/Documentation/_sources/Workbench_AvailableTests.md

 };
 ```

-Again, regexp is used to specify the required output, e.g., the first line has to start with
-`Aussen:` or `aussen:`, then followed by some characters (zero or more times), and then followed
-by the Nth value in the variable `ua` with given accuracy.
+Again, regexp is used to specify the required output, e.g., the first line has to start with `Aussen:` or `aussen:`, then followed by some characters (zero or more times), and then followed by the Nth value in the variable `ua` with given accuracy.

 (anonymous_function_test)=
-### Testing of an anonymous function
+### Testing anonymous functions

-If the student, is required to write an anonymous function, like `nc = @(a,x) a * sin(x).^2` the function handle `func` can not be used in the variable list for automatic tests.
+If the student is required to write an anonymous function, like `nc = @(a,x) a * sin(x).^2` the function handle `func` can not be used in the variable list for automatic tests.

-You have to execute it within the test in the `try-catch`-environment, as demonstrated in the following code:
+Instead, the function has to be executed it within the `try-catch`-block in a test-method, and the result of that execution has to be checked as a regular variable.
+This is demonstrated in the following example:

 ```
+this.mlt.mltutorVariableCheck = {func_test};

 try
     a_mlt = 2;
     x_mlt = linspace(-pi, pi, 100);